Alexandra Billings: Television and film appearances

-In the early 2000s, WTTW, the PBS station in Chicago, produced a documentary about Billings' life and career, "Schoolboy to Showgirl: The Alexandra Billings Story."
+In 2009, Chicago PBS affiliate WTTW produced a documentary about Billings' life and career, entitled Schoolboy to Showgirl: The Alexandra Billings Story.
+It aired on WTTW and nationally on other PBS stations, and is often rebroadcast during Pride Month on various stations.

 She has appeared in the 2005 made-for-TV movie Romy and Michelle: A New Beginning.
 She has also played transgender characters in episodes of Karen Sisco, ER, Eli Stone and Grey's Anatomy.

 In 2010, Billings appeared in the film FAUX, in which she commented on gay marriage spurring the economy.

 In 2015, Billings appeared on season two, episode six of How to Get Away with Murder as Professor Jill Hartford.

-In 2017, transgender actors and actresses, including Billings (with the help of GLAAD and ScreenCrush), were part of a film to Hollywood written by Jen Richards, asking for more and improved roles for transgender people.
+In 2017, transgender actors and actresses, including Billings, were part of a film aimed at Hollywood producers, written by Jen Richards, asking for more and improved roles for transgender people.

-In 2018, Billings played Judge Martha Wallace in the second season of Goliath.
+In 2018, Billings played a recurring role as judge Martha Wallace in the second season of Goliath.

-Billings may be best known for her role as Davina in the Amazon series Transparent.
-The character was introduced in an early episode of season one and appeared throughout the show's run.
+Billings received wider recognition for her role as Davina in the Amazon series Transparent.
+The character was introduced in an early episode of season one in 2014 as a transgender friend of a recently out trans woman, and appeared throughout the show's run, including in its feature-length finale, Musicale Finale.

-In 2020, Billings appeared in a recurring role as Robin, a transgender supervisor at Wellman Plastics and mentor to Darlene Conner on ABC's The Conners.
+From 2020, Billings appeared in a recurring role as Robin, a transgender supervisor at Wellman Plastics and mentor to Darlene Conner on ABC's The Conners.

 She had a recurring role as Inspector Ainsley Lowbeer in the 2022 Amazon Prime Video science fiction series The Peripheral.

+She appeared in the 2023 film Queen Tut, for which she received a Canadian Screen Award nomination for Best Lead Performance in a Comedy Film at the 12th Canadian Screen Awards in 2024.

 Teaching

-She has taught Viewpoints, a method and approach of theater, at the Steppenwolf Summer School.
-She also taught at Louis University, The University of Chicago, Illinois University, the Illinois Theatre Convention, Act One Studios, and various classes and workshops around the Chicago area, as well as the Steppenwolf School West in Los Angeles California.
+She has taught Viewpoints, a theater method, at the Steppenwolf Summer School.
+She also taught at Lewis University, The University of Chicago, University of Illinois, the Illinois Theatre Convention, Act One Studios, and classes and workshops around the Chicago area, as well as the Steppenwolf School West in Los Angeles California.

 Billings is a theater professor at the University of Southern California in Los Angeles.
 Before working at USC, she was an assistant professor at California State University, Long Beach.
 She received her MFA from CSULB, and delivered the commencement speech for CSULB College of the Arts in 2015.